 In connection with this transaction we recognized a total net loss of approximately \$164.4 million in our consolidated statements of income.
 This loss included a pre-tax loss of \$95.5 million, which was recorded in loss on divestiture of Hillerød, Denmark manufacturing operations.
 The loss recognized was based on exchange rates and business conditions on the closing date of this transaction, and included costs to sell our Hillerød, Denmark manufacturing operations of approximately \$11.2 million and our estimate of the fair value of an adverse commitment of approximately \$114.0 million associated with the guarantee of future minimum batch production at the Hillerød facility.
 The value of this adverse commitment was determined using a probability-weighted estimate of future manufacturing activity.
 We also recorded a tax expense of \$68.9 million related to this transaction.
-During the fourth quarter of 2019 we recorded a \$40.2 million reduction in our estimate of the future minimum batch protects the impact of forecasted batches of aducanumab, an investigational treatment for Alzheimer's disease, resulting in a reduction in the pre-tax loss on divestiture from \$95.5 million.
+During the fourth quarter of 2019 we recorded a \$40.2 million reduction in our estimate of the future minimum batch commitment utilizing our current manufacturing forecast, which reflects the impact of forecasted batches of aducanumab, an investigational treatment for Alzheimer's disease, resulting in a reduction in the pre-tax loss on divestiture from \$95.5 million to \$55.3 million.